-In my opinion, a water filter is one of the most important pieces of gear you can carry.
-Without water, your chances of surviving for any length of time are pretty minimal.
-Not having enough clean drinkable water prevents your body from carry out its normal functions, and can lead to death in as little as three days (possibly much sooner in harsh desert environments).
+A water filter is one of the most important pieces of gear you can carry.
+Without water, your chances of surviving for any length of time are pretty small.
+Not having enough clean drinkable water prevents your body from carrying out its normal functions, and can lead to death in as little as three days (possibly much sooner in harsh desert environments).

 Whether you’re a hiker, a prepper or just someone who enjoys wilderness activities, having a way to obtain clean drinkable water is essential to your survival.
 While there are a number of water filters on the market, there is only one that I trust enough to put in my bugout bags, and carry as my main form of filtration when hiking.
 That Filter is the Katadyn Pocket Water Microfilter.

-Through countless number of excursions into the wilderness, this filter has never once failed to deliver clean drinkable water.
-Its construction is top notch and feels tougher, and more durable than any of the water filters that we’ve used over the years.
+Through a countless number of excursions into the wilderness, this filter has never once failed to deliver clean drinkable water.
+Its construction is top-notch and feels tougher, and more durable than any of the water filters that I’ve used over the years.

 In a survival situation, water is your number one priority.
 Do you really want to put your life in the hands of a cheap plastic filter?
 When choosing something as important as a water filter, this is one area where I refuse to settle for anything but the best.

 The Dirty Details

 How much water can you filter with the Katadyn Pocket Microfilter?

 The internal silver impregnated ceramic cartridge is designed to filter up to 13,000 gallons of water.
 The average person drinks somewhere around 1.9 Liters a day so that averages out to roughly 71 years’ worth of drinking water from this one filter.

 How does the Katadyn Pocket Microfilter stack up against the competition?